 Instructions

-- In the bowl of a food processor (or in a large bowl), combine the sweet rice flour, teff flour, oat flour, cornstarch, light brown sugar, cinnamon, baking powder, baking soda, and salt.
-Scatter the butter pieces over the top and pulse in (or rub with your fingertips) until the butter is incorporated and the mixture resembles the texture of polenta.
-Drizzle the water, honey, and vanilla over the flour mixture and pulse (or toss with a flexible spatula or your hands) until the dough just comes together, adding more water a few drops at a time if needed.
+- Drizzle the water, honey, and vanilla over the flour mixture and pulse (or toss with a flexible spatula or your hands) until the dough just comes together, adding more water a few drops at a time if needed.

-- On piece of parchment paper dusted with oat flour, roll the dough into a rectangle to about 1/8- inch thick; it will be roughly 14 by 11 inches.
+- On piece of parchment paper dusted with oat flour, roll the dough into a rectangle to about ⅛-inch thick; it will be roughly 14 by 11 inches.
 As you work, when the dough begins sticking to the parchment, dust the top with more oat flour, sweep the excess away with a dry pastry brush, place a second piece of parchment on top, flip the whole thing over, and peel away the parchment.
 Dust the top with more flour and continue rolling.

 - Slide the dough, parchment and all, onto a rimless cookie sheet.
 Use a sharp chef’s knife or pastry cutter to cut the dough into squares or rectangles.
-Leave the crackers where they are and prick them all over with a fork.
-Chill until firm, 20 minutes.
+Leave the graham crackers where they are and prick them all over with a fork.

 - Position a rack in the upper third of the oven and preheat to 325º F.

-- Sprinkle the cookies with the coarse sugar and bake until deep golden brown and fairly firm to the touch, 15-22 minutes.
-Cut the crackers again with a knife and let them cool.
-If the cookies aren’t fully crisp when cool, put them back in a low oven to further dry them out.
-Store airtight at room temperature for up to a week or two.
+- Cut the graham crackers again with a knife and let them cool.
+If they aren’t fully crisp when cool, put them back in a low oven to further dry them out.

 Notes